 * Found dead in the Danube

-* Had defected from Gaddafi in last phase of uprising (Adds description of scene, quotes)
+* Had defected from Gaddafi in last phase of uprising

-The body of Shokri Ghanem, who served for a time as Gaddafi's prime minister and ran the Libyan oil industry for years, was found floating in the Danube River on Sunday morning a few hundred metres from his home, fully clothed.
+In a case that reeks of international intrigue, the body of Shokri Ghanem, who served for a time as Gaddafi's prime minister and ran the Libyan oil industry for years, was found floating in the Danube River on Sunday morning a few hundred metres from his home, fully clothed.

 Friends say he did not know how to swim, and they had warned him to be careful of enemies in his Austrian exile.